 - Monitor vital signs and assess level of consciousness

 - Check each limb for circulation and neurovascular status

 - Release limbs one at a time and move each through a normal range of motion

 All of these interventions will likely require officer assistance.

-Crystal is doing her part in monitoring the patient’s health status and preventing physical injury while in restraints, but she has an opportunity to do so much more for this patient.
+Addison is doing her part in monitoring the patient’s health status and preventing physical injury while in restraints, but she has an opportunity to do so much more for this patient.
 As a patient advocate, correctional nurses can establish rapport with officer colleagues to make suggestions and encourage interventions on behalf of the patient.
-Even though this inmate was restrained by order of custody, suggest a mental health consult for a treatment and management plan to deal with the behaviors that initiated the need for physical restraint.
-Agreement is likely if suggested in a collegial manner focused on the needs of both the patient and the officer (who will want to end continual observation as soon as possible).
+Even though Mr. Jackson was restrained by order of custody, Addison should get an urgent mental health consult to develop a treatment and management plan to deal with the behaviors that initiated the need for physical restraint.

-In the case above, though, Crystal was unable to convince the officers of the need for a mental health evaluation.
-She then contacted her supervisor on call and her supervisor directed Crystal to contact the on-call mental health provider while she contacted the jail’s shift commander to broker an arrangement.
-By the end of the shift the inmate had been started on lorazepam (Ativan ©) and was released from restraint after being moved to a seclusion cell in the protective unit.
+In Mr. Jackson’s situation, Addison was able to contact the on-call Mental Health provider who ordered lorazepam (Ativan ©) and he was released from the restraint chair after being moved to a seclusion cell in the protective unit.
 A positive outcome to a risky patient situation.

 Have you had to deal with a physically restrained patient in your correctional setting?
 What did you do?